The Office of Financial Aid works together with your family’s financial resources so that we can assemble a financial aid package for you.

 Students are granted assistance through the federally-funded programs, based upon their financial need, which is determined by the difference between the Cost Of Attendance (COA) and the calculated Expected Family Contribution (EFC).
 The EFC is calculated from the information submitted in Free Application for Federal Student Aid (FAFSA) which is used to determine eligibility for federal and state funds.
-The FAFSA is typically available online January 1, for the upcoming academic year, and it must be completed each academic year for which the student wishes to seek aid.
+The FAFSA is typically available online October 1, for the upcoming academic year, and it must be completed each academic year for which the student wishes to seek aid.

-Students are strongly encouraged to apply for financial aid as early as possible after January 1 each year to ensure that they do not miss the deadline for possible federal and state grant programs.
+Students are strongly encouraged to apply for financial aid as early as possible after October 1 each year to ensure that they do not miss the deadline for possible federal and state grant programs.
 To begin the application process, simply follow our steps to apply.
 For additional information on federal financial aid programs, review the Student Guide from the United States Department of Education.

 Students may also want to explore the eligibility criteria for receiving external Vocational Rehabilitation benefits and Veterans’ benefits.
 Please visit our Military Service page to learn more about Veterans Educational Benefits at Tusculum University.